yieldi-labs/docs/README.md

 ## Terms:

-- `AVS` Active Validator Set for an app-chain
+- `AVS` Actively Validated Set (app-chain)
 - `IBC` Inter-Blockchain Communication protocol
 - `LST` Liquid Staking Token
 - `LSP` Liquid Staking Protocol

 ## What is Yieldi?

-Yieldi offers a gas-efficient yield-streaming solution for the [Eigenlayer](https://eigenlayer.xyz/) and [Babylon](https://babylonlabs.io)) ecosystem, and it will initially be deployed on [Thorchain](https://thorchain.org/) which has native ETH/BTC liquidity.
-Users can re-stake ETH with Eigenlayer, stake BTC with Babylon and delegate their security to an AVS.
-The AVS can then stream yield back to the staker natively using Yieldi.
+Yieldi offers a gas-efficient yield-streaming solution for the [Eigenlayer](https://eigenlayer.xyz/) and [Babylon](https://babylonlabs.io) ecosystem, and it will initially be deployed on [Thorchain](https://thorchain.org/) which has native ETH/BTC liquidity.
+Users can delegate their LST/LRT security to an AVS and the AVS can then stream yield back to the staker natively using Yieldi.

-Yieldi also solves for price-discovery and liquidity of AVS tokens, and will increase the propensity of users to delegate LST to AVS operators if they are paid real-yield in native assets (ETH).
+Yieldi also solves for price-discovery and liquidity of AVS tokens, and will increase the propensity of users to delegate to AVS operators if they are paid real-yield in native assets (ETH/BTC).
 It provides the lowest cost of security, because it offers the highest stability and least friction to the staker.
 Lastly it ensures that the full cycle of yield collection from AVS is conducted with minimal trust assumptions and third-party dependencies.

 ## How does it work?